CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/multiple-server-with-ha.md

     * SQL Server 2019 Installation Guide for Cortex
     * SQL Server 2016 Installation Guide for Cortex
     * SQL Server 2016 Express Installation Guide for Cortex
-1. Copy the following artifact (the version number may differ) to the machine that you will be installing Cortex Gateway on:
+1. Copy the following artefact (the version number may differ) to the machine that you will be installing Cortex Gateway on:
     * Cortex Evolution - Innovation 2022-RC.2022.1.2 - Gateway.zip
-1. Use the "Cortex Installation Guide" to install Cortex Gateway.
-The following sections will need to be followed as prerequisites to following the "Cortex Gateway Installation" section:
+1. Use the `Cortex Installation Guide` to install Cortex Gateway.
+The following sections will need to be followed as prerequisites to following the `Cortex Gateway Installation` section:
     * 3.1 - System Requirements
     * 3.2 - Additional Components Required for Cortex Gateway Installation
     * 3.3 - Additional pre-requisites
     * 4.3.1 - Install Internet Information Services (IIS)
     * 4.3.2 - Register and Allow .NET CLR v4.0.30319 with IIS
     * Appendix 6 - Actions to Install URL Rewrite Module
-1. Follow section "9 - Cortex Gateway Installation" in the same guide.
+1. Follow section `9 - Cortex Gateway Installation` in the same guide.
 Use the following points as they will differ from a Cortex Integrity installation:
-    * Ignore section "9.1 - Required Components"; no other Cortex Components are required for Cortex Innovation, only those referred to in this guide.
+    * Ignore section `9.1 - Required Components`; no other Cortex Components are required for Cortex Innovation, only those referred to in this guide.
-    * In section "9.2.7 - Configure Cortex Gateway installation", whenever "Cortex Gateway.zip" is mentioned, use the "Cortex Evolution - Innovation * - Gateway.zip" file that was copied in the previous step.
+    * In section `9.2.7 - Configure Cortex Gateway installation`, whenever `Cortex Gateway.zip` is mentioned, use the `Cortex Evolution - Innovation * - Gateway.zip` file that was copied in the previous step.
-    * When configuring the "parameters.xml" file in section "9.2.7 - Configure Cortex Gateway installation", some additional values need to be updated:
+    * When configuring the `parameters.xml` file in section `9.2.7 - Configure Cortex Gateway installation`, some additional values need to be updated:

     ```xml
     <setParameter name="Feature Flags" value="&lt;value&gt;InnovationId&lt;/value&gt;" />